RockSonu/College-Connection/README.md

 ## 🏆 Features

-- Light/dark mode toggle
+- Simple Design
-- Live previews
+- Easy To use
 - Fullscreen mode
 - Cross-platform